NICER Proposers Guide - Cycle 6

 - Category B:

 These targets will be guaranteed observing time only if they do not require additional scheduling constraints.
 If possible, time-constrained Category B observations will be scheduled on a best-effort basis.
-Category B targets without schedule constraints that do not get observed in Cycle 4 may be carried over to the next cycle, if appropriate for the scientific investigation.
+Category B targets without schedule constraints that do not get observed in this cycle may be carried over to the next cycle, if appropriate for the scientific investigation.